After the Formalities / Penned in the Margins

 The Caiplie Caves / Picador

 Karen Solie was born in Moose Jaw, Saskatchewan.
-She is the author of three collections of poems including Short Haul Engine (2001), Pigeon (2009), which won the Canadian Griffin Poetry Prize, and The Living Option: Selected Poems (2013).
+She is the author of six collections of poems including Short Haul Engine, Modern & Normal, Pigeon, which won the Canadian Griffin Poetry Prize, The Road In Is not the Same Road Out and The Living Option: Selected Poems (2013).
 She was International Writer-in-Residence at the University of St Andrews in 2011, and is an Associate Director for the Banff Centre’s Writing Studio program.
 Her first UK collection, The Living Option: Selected Poems, was published by Bloodaxe in 2013 and her second is The Caiplie Caves (Picador 2019).
 She lives in Toronto, but is currently teaching at the Writing School at Manchester Metropolitan University.